-In this blog, I’ll discuss what you need to include in your letter of intent and offer you a framework for writing this essay for UofT MHI admissions based on my successful admissions experience, my hundreds of hours of admissions research, and also my years of insight in the health informatics field at work.
+In this blog, I’m here to help you dissect the letter of intent and offer you a framework for writing this essay for UofT MHI admissions.
+This guide is written based on my successful admissions experience, my previous years of experience in editing other applicants’ letter of intent, my hundreds of hours of admissions research, my notes from attending UofT MHI admissions seminars, and also my over 5 years of insight in the health informatics field at work.

 Letters of intent should demonstrate how you have developed a vision and understanding of health informatics through your own life and career experiences.

 In your letter of intent, you are asked to discuss both your vision and understanding of health informatics.
 Your vision is related to key area #2 and it refers to your idea of how health informatics will improve healthcare in the future (more details below).
 Your understanding is related to key area #4 and it refers to what you know about health informatics and how it affects vulnerable populations (more details below).
 To make your letter of intent cohesive, you want to describe how your understanding influences your vision.

 In addition to describing your vision for health informatics, you want to also explain how you plan to contribute to making your vision of future of health informatics a reality (key area #3).
 Ensure your plan to contribute to your vision includes an element of leadership.
 The graduate MHI degree at University of Toronto is interested in training future leaders of the health informatics field (key area #1).
 To that end, they ask that you previously demonstrate some leadership qualities before enrolling in the MHI program.
 Spend some time to reflect on your experiences and pick leadership examples that both demonstrate your strong desire to improve healthcare through informatics and to lead and make contributions in a meaningful way.
 The combination of your motivation and skills is an indication of your suitability for a master's degree in health informatics (see Q&A in Figure 1 from MHI admissions seminar).